CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b5-Python-Ex4.md

     >>>
     ```

-    The `<<` operator executes a left bit-shift operation on the number to the left of the operator by the number of
+    The Python operator `<<` executes a left bit-shift operation on the number to the left of the operator by the number
-    bits indicated to the right of the operator.
+    of bits indicated to the right of the operator.
 In this example, we bit-shifted two bits to the left on DSCP 46,
     leaving us with a ToS value of 184.

-5. To exit the interpreter, type `quit()` or use the key-sequence `CTRL-D` and it will return you to the
+5. To exit the interpreter, type Python function `quit()` or use the key-sequence `CTRL-D` and it will return you to
-    terminal prompt, for example:
+the terminal prompt, for example:

     ```
     >>> quit()